Petalite

 Petalite, also known as castorite, is a lithium aluminum phyllosilicate mineral LiAlSi_{4}O_{10}, crystallizing in the monoclinic system.
 Petalite occurs as colorless, pink, grey, yellow, yellow grey, to white tabular crystals and columnar masses.
 It occurs in lithium-bearing pegmatites with spodumene, lepidolite, and tourmaline.
 Petalite is an important ore of lithium, and is converted to spodumene and quartz by heating to ~500 °C and under 3 kbar of pressure in the presence of a dense hydrous alkali borosilicate fluid with a minor carbonate component.
 Petalite (and secondary spodumene formed from it) is lower in iron than primary spodumene, making it a more useful source of lithium in, e.g., the production of glass.
 The colorless varieties are often used as gemstones.

+Petalite is significant because the element lithium was originally identified from petalite in Sweden in 1817.
+The element was named 'lithium,' from the greek word for 'stone', because it had been found in petalite.